davidiles/EMPE_Global/README.md

 # Overview

-This repository contains data, code, and model output associated with the analysis of Emperor penguin population dynamics described in LaRue et al. (2024).
+This repository contains data, code, and model output associated with the global-scale analysis of Emperor penguin population dynamics described in LaRue et al. (2024), based on integrating raw data from aerial surveys with time series of circumpolar satellite surveys of known emperor penguin colonies.

-Raw data for the analysis are  included aerial and ground-based observations
+The model is used to estimate an annual index of abundance at every known Emperor penguin colony in Antarctica (as of 2018), for every year between 2008 and 2018.
+Regional and global population indices are then calculated by summing colony-level estimates, according to regional colony membership.

-Give a brief summary of dataset contents, contextualized in experimental procedures and results.
+Simulations are also performed to evaluate the ability of the model to accurately detect population trends, if they exist.

-## File structure
+## File structure and description

 - **analysis/**
     - **output/**
         - **data_viz/** [visualizations of raw data]
         - **model_checks/** [goodness-of-fit assessments]
         - **model_results/**
             - **Global_Level/** [global estimates of population abundance, change, and trend]